-Here is a common housekeeping schedule among the Amish that help them to keep their homes organized and clean.
+Here is a glance common housekeeping schedule among the Amish that helps them to keep their homes organized and clean.
+This schedule won’t go the exact same way in all Amish homes.
+But these are usually tasks that get done weekly.

 Sunday is for church, visiting friends and family and resting.
 So no form of work is usually done on Sundays.